nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 ## Importing Your Dataset

 There are two different ways to import your dataset into Zero:

-### Using Data File Upload in the Web-App
-Utilize the Import Functionality in the Models and Datasets Tab.

 ### Using Dataset Relative Folder Path
 Users can keep the dataset uploaded into the connected infrastructure and provide the "Dataset Relative Folder Path" - relative location with respect to "User Data/Model Folder Path" as provided while connecting the infrastructure.